uuware/icons-font-customization/README.md

 <br>
 ## First of all, a little information about which project (or package) you should install
 Actually there are two projects that can do the same work for you.<br>
-- 1.1, This project (`icons-font-customization`) contains more than 26M of svgs data.
+- 1.1, This project (`icons-font-customization`) contains over 26M of svgs data.
 You can install this project if you don't mind the size then it works locally and copies icons quickly.<br>
 - 1.2, Either you can install a sub project called `icons-font-command`, which doesn't contain any icons and is very small. `icons-font-command` copies icons from Github's repository of `icons-font-customization` remotely.
 If you don't have too many icons to generate your font then possibly this is better approach.<br>
     *Project `icons-font-customization` contains `icons-font-command`.
-So either of them uses same command to generate font.*<br>
+So both use the same commands for font generation.*<br>
     *Here I use project `icons-font-command` to explain how to use it.
-If `icons-font-customization` suits you, you'll need to use `icons-font-customization` in installation commands.*<br>
+If `icons-font-customization` is your preference, you'll need to use `icons-font-customization` in installation commands.*<br>
 <br>

 ## Approach 1, Download or clone this Repository to your local machine.<br>